 Some trees and shrubs that you may not think of as being conifers actually are.
 Not all cones have the appearance of a classic cone, such as the spruce cone.
 Examples include:

-Benefits and Drawbacks of Growing Conifers and Evergreens in Your Landscaping
+Pros and Cons of Growing Conifers and Evergreens

 The wisdom (or lack thereof) of selecting this type of plant for your yard depends on factors such as:

 - The amount of landscape maintenance you are willing to do